A/N: I'm completely blown away by the response this little fic of mine has received. Hope you all enjoy this latest addition!

 Finally proclaiming himself finished, Jaime watched as Missandei and the Unsullied soldiers re-entered the room, glancing over his shoulder to make sure that the shears provided were left in their proper place.
 Raising his hands as if to further prove his innocence, Jaime reached his hands down to the hem of the tunic that had been provided for him.

 "I could undress again, if you'd prefer to search me."
 He offered.

 "That won't be necessary," Missandei replied, a deep blush rising in her cheeks.

-Pleased by her reaction, Jaime hid a smirk in his cheek as he followed the queen's translator further down the long row of corridors.
+Pleased by her reaction, Jaime hid a smirk as he followed the queen's translator further down the long row of corridors.
 After passing what seemed to be hundreds of rooms, they came to a stop outside of a large wood paneled door in an area of the pyramid that couldn't have been further away from the dungeons.

 Stepping forth into the great room that was now apparently his, Jaime had all of three seconds to appreciate its grandeur before his eyes caught sight of his little brother sitting at a table set off to the side, cradling a full glass of wine in his tiny hands.